sbutori/aws-saa-03-notes/2 - Course Fundamentals and AWS Accounts/notes.md

 In this demo, we'll:

-1. Create General AWS account (*MANAGEMENT).
+1. Create a General AWS account (*MANAGEMENT).
 This account's root user will be what we log in with (root user = account specific).
 2. Add root user MFA for security.
 3. Create a Budget to protect against unintended costs.
 4. Create an IAM user, IAMADMIN.
 Give permissions.
 Then we'll use this ID for the course.